ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

   Phi_("long")^l (arrow(r)) = sum_(arrow(n)) sum_(j = 1)^N q_j w_l e^(- (arrow(r) - arrow(r)_j + arrow(n) circle arrow(L))^2 / s_l^2), quad s_l > eta L_z
 $

-The extremely smooth long-range Gaussians are interpolated on the Chebyshev proxy points in $z$, similar to that of the periodic FMM @jiang2023jcp, and only $O(1)$ number of Chebyshev points are required.
+The extremely smooth long-range Gaussians are interpolated on the Chebyshev proxy points in $z$, similar to that of the periodic FMM @jiang2023jcp, and only *$O(1)$ number of Chebyshev points are required*.

 Then 2D NUFFT can be used to evaluate the potential on a tensor-product grid.